What is IDEAL POSTURE?

 Once your spine is moving well and strong, then it’s important that after all that hard work, that you watch how you sit, stand and sleep.
 A neutral spine, where there is not twists, tilts and shifts should be maintained throughout the day and night.

-call us 9329 1118 if you feel it is time for an assessment
+Call us on 9329 1118 if you feel it is time for an assessment or you need further help achieving ideal posture.